24 hours customer service +9779849693351

 Overview

-Yala Peak Climbing 9 days package
+Yala Peak Climbing 9-day package

 Yala Peak Climbing offers an unforgettable adventure within the Langtang region of Nepal, near the Tibetan border.
 This mesmerizing mountain beckons both beginners and seasoned climbers, offering an ideal opportunity for an introductory mountaineering experience.
 Towering at 5,520 meters (18,110 feet), the Yala climb demands essential mountaineering skills, including proficient crampon usage, ice axe handling, and rope techniques.
 While not overly technical, the altitude poses a physical challenge due to its impressive height.

 The Yala Peak climbing package, meticulously organized by Nepal Wilderness Trekking Local Agency, takes you on an exclusive expedition starting from Kathmandu and also from Kyanjin Gompa.
 This adventure spans just 9 days, providing an exceptional experience at a competitive cost.
 Seamlessly fitting into any Langtang trek itinerary, this package offers a unique chance to conquer the majestic peak and savor panoramic mountain vistas from its summit.
 Nestled within Nepal’s Langtang National Park, the Peak showcases breathtaking beauty without requiring extensive technical expertise.
-Reaching its summit rewards you with a breathtaking serene point, enveloping you in the grandeur of the Himalayas with minimal human presence.
+Reaching its summit rewards you with a breathtaking, serene point, enveloping you in the grandeur of the Himalayas with minimal human presence.

 Experience of climbing Yala Peak